 These deadly, fake pills find their way into teens’ hands through social media drug dealers.
 One pill containing fentanyl is more than enough to kill.

 “What is happening on our platforms—and all across social media and technology platforms—is that young people who are suffering from mental health and stress induced by the pandemic … are reaching for substances, oftentimes pills and opioids,” said Jennifer Park Stout, vice president of global public policy at Snapchat.
-“But these substances are laced with fentanyl, enough fentanyl to kill them.”
+“These substances are laced with fentanyl, enough fentanyl to kill them.”

 Katey McPherson, child advocate with Bark for Schools, added, “More steps are needed to strengthen parental controls like allowing parents to know who their kids are talking to.”